PokemonAutomation/ComputerControl/Wiki/Software/DiscordWebhooks.md

 ### Column: "Tags"

 This lets you filter what events are sent down this webhook.
-The way it works is as follows:
+A notification is only sent down a webhook if it shares a tag with the event itself.

 A notification is sent down the webhook only if all of these conditions are met:
 1. The webhook is enabled. ("Enabled" is checked)